simonmichael/hledger/MANUAL.markdown

 The following commands are optional add-ons.
 Here is their availability:

-- in the binaries on the download page, they are included where possible *(currently web on all platforms, vty on all but windows, chart on none)*
+- in the binaries on the download page, they are included where possible *(currently: web on all platforms, vty on all but windows, chart on none?)*
 - when cabal installing the current release, they are enabled by flags (see [installing](#installing)).
 - in the next release, they will be provided by separate packages (eg